DontMash/shapez-vortex/README.md

 <h3 align="center">Shapez Visualizer</h3>

   <p align="center">
-    A collection of tools to view or modify data of the game
+    A collection of tools to view, share & modify data of the game
     <a href="https://store.steampowered.com/app/2162800/shapez_2/">Shapez 2</a>.
     <br />
     <br />